-List Teaching Assistant Positions, Competitions, Honors, Awards, etc. in associated sections as your experience dictates firstlast@andrew.cmu.edu ♦ (412)555-5555 ♦ www.linkedin.com/firstlast EDUCATION University Name Location (City, State) Doctor of Philosophy in (Degree Program) Anticipated Date Thesis: (State the title of your Thesis) GPA: XX/Scale (i.e. 3.5/4.0) University Name Location (City, State) Master of (Degree Program) Graduation Date (Month Year) GPA: XX/Scale (i.e. 3.5/4.0, 8.0/10) Selected Coursework: [Optional- list only the coursework that is most relevant to your job search 3-6 classes] University Name Bachelor of (Degree Program)- Major Graduation Date (Month Year) GPA: XX/Scale (i.e. 3.5/4.0) Selected Coursework: [Optional- list only the coursework that is most relevant to your job search 3-6 classes] Category 1: [List only skills in which you are proficient] Category 2: [List only skills in which you are proficient] Languages: [Optional- list spoken languages multiple proficiencies exist. i.e.: English (Fluent), Hindi (Native Speaker)] THESIS University Name Location Thesis Title Duration • Verb + Context + Result PROFESSIONAL EXPERIENCE Company A Location Job Title Duration (Month -Month Year) • Verb + Context + Result • Verb + Context + Result • Verb + Context + Result Company B Location Job Title Duration (Month -Month Year) Verb + Context + Result • Verb + Context + Result • Verb + Context + Result RESEARCH EXPERIENCE Organization Location Project Title and/or Research Position Title Duration (Month -Month Year) • Verb + Context + Result • Verb + Context + Result Organization Location

-Project Title and/or Research Position Title
+List Teaching Assistant Positions, Competitions, Honors, Awards, etc. in associated sections as your experience dictates firstlast@andrew.cmu.edu ♦ (412)555-5555 ♦ www.linkedin.com/firstlast EDUCATION University Name Location (City, State) Doctor of Philosophy in (Degree Program) Anticipated Date Thesis: (State the title of your Thesis) GPA: XX/Scale (i.e. 3.5/4.0) University Name Location (City, State) Master of (Degree Program) Graduation Date (Month Year) GPA: XX/Scale (i.e. 3.5/4.0, 8.0/10) Selected Coursework: [Optional- list only the coursework that is most relevant to your job search 3-6 classes] University Name Bachelor of (Degree Program)- Major Graduation Date (Month Year) GPA: XX/Scale (i.e. 3.5/4.0) Selected Coursework: [Optional- list only the coursework that is most relevant to your job search 3-6 classes] Category 1: [List only skills in which you are proficient] Category 2: [List only skills in which you are proficient] Languages: [Optional- list spoken languages multiple proficiencies exist. i.e.: English (Fluent), Hindi (Native Speaker)] THESIS University Name Location Thesis Title Duration • Verb + Context (what you did and how you did it) + Result • Verb + Context (what you did and how you did it) + Result • Verb + Context (what you did and how you did it) + Result • Verb + Context (what you did and how you did it) + Result • Verb + Context (what you did and how you did it) + Result • Verb + Context (what you did and how you did it) + Result PROFESSIONAL EXPERIENCE Company A Location Job Title Duration (Month -Month Year) • Verb + Context (what you did and how you did it) + Result • Verb + Context (what you did and how you did it) + Result • Verb + Context (what you did and how you did it) + Result Company B Location Job Title Duration (Month -Month Year) • Verb + Context (what you did and how you did it) + Result • Verb + Context (what you did and how you did it) + Result • Verb + Context (what you did and how you did it) + Result RESEARCH EXPERIENCE Organization Location Project Title and/or Research Position Title Duration (Month -Month Year) • Verb + Context (what you did and how you did it) + Result • Verb + Context (what you did and how you did it) + Result Organization Location Project Title and/or Research Position Title Duration (Month -Month Year)